 \section{Dynamic saddle-node bifurcation}

 Tipping point phenomena are particularly well-represented by one-dimensional dynamical systems with saddle-node bifurcations due to their structural stability and robustness.
 In the context of non-autonomous dynamics, the problems deal with a moving fixed point which can also change its character (\emph{e.g.}, eigenvalue), as well as disappear altogether.
-In Sec.\ \ref{sec:non-auton-syst}, we established simple descriptions of three different mathematical phenomena: (\emph{i}) relaxation of trajectories towards a moving stable fixed point; (\emph{ii}) relaxation of trajectories towards a moving stable fixed point with vanishing eigenvalue; (\emph{iii}) the effect of a saddle-node ghost on trajectories (Fig. \ref{fig:2}, where trajectories do not immediately jump to the other branch).
+In Sec.\ \ref{sec:non-auton-syst}, we established simple descriptions of three different mathematical phenomena: (\emph{i}) relaxation of trajectories towards a moving stable fixed point; (\emph{ii}) relaxation of trajectories towards a moving stable fixed point with vanishing eigenvalue; (\emph{iii}) the effect of a saddle-node ghost in non-autonomous dynamical systems.
 We shall now focus on a simple non-autonomous equation that exhibits these three types of behavior, as well as the time-dependent equivalent of a saddle-node bifurcation---we shall say that such a system exhibits a \emph{dynamic saddle-node bifurcation}.